Lincoln Southwest High School: Tennis

 The Southwest tennis teams have won a combined three state championships.
 During the 2017 Boys State Finals, Southwest swept the entire championship bracket, winning both singles and both doubles bracket.

 Track and Field

 The Southwest Girls track and field teams have won three state titles.
 The Boys' team placed second in the NSAA state meet in 2017 by half a point to Lincoln High School.

 Theatre

-Silver Hawk Theatre is a member of the International Thespian Society and has performed at the International Thespian Festival four times, most recently showcasing Kinky Boots at the 2022 festival in Indiana.
+Silver Hawk Theatre is a member of the International Thespian Society and has performed at the International Thespian Festival four times, most recently debuting the MTI licensing version of Kinky Boots at the 2022 festival in Indiana.